aandr26/AWS-SAP-C01-Study-Guide/docs/3_Networking/3a_VPC_Essentials/VPC_Routing.md

   * The MAIN RT is the implicit and default route table for subnets.
   * Priority of Routes:
     * (1.)
 Longest prefix wins
-      * More specific routes always win
+      * More specific routes always win.
     * (2.)
 Static routes
     * (3.)
 Propagated routes